spack/spack/lib/spack/docs/signing.rst

 ----------------

 The Reputational Key is the public facing key used to sign complete groups of development and release packages.
+Only one key pair exsits in this class of keys.
 In contrast to the Intermediate CI Key the Reputational Key *should* be used to verify package integrity.
-At the end of develop and release pipeline a final pipeline job pulls down all signed package metadata built by the pipeline, verifies they were signed with the Intermediate CI Key, then strips the Intermediate CI Key signature from the package and re-signs them with the Signing Reputational Private Key.
+At the end of develop and release pipeline a final pipeline job pulls down all signed package metadata built by the pipeline, verifies they were signed with an Intermediate CI Key, then strips the Intermediate CI Key signature from the package and re-signs them with the Signing Reputational Private Key.
 The officially signed packages are then uploaded back to the AWS S3 mirror.
 Please note that separating use of the reputational key into this final job is done to prevent leakage of the key in a spack package.
 Because the Signing Reputational Private Key is never exposed to a build job it cannot accidentally end up in any built package.

 +---------------------------------------------------------------------------------------------------------+